George Hein

-George Hein is professor emeritus at Lesley University, chemist, museum educator, education theorist, and education researcher.
+George Hein (born 1932) is professor emeritus at Lesley University, chemist, museum educator, education theorist, and education researcher.
 His work in education began as part of the Educational Development Center in the Elementary Science project, growing from there to program evaluation and valuation of cultural institutions.
-From here he became involved in museum education, where he became a pre-imminent scholar in the field.
+From here he became involved in museum education, where he became a pre-eminent scholar in the field.
 He has had experience as a curriculum developer, science educator, and director of national programs to facilitate systemic school change.
 He became Professor and Director of the Program Evaluation and Research Group at Lesley College.

 He has produced works in the field of science education and museum education, writing on progressive education, John Dewey, museum education practices, constructivism in education, and histories of museum education.

 Biography

 Early life

 Hein was born in 1932 in Freiburg, Germany as the youngest of 3 children.
 He lived there for the first three years of his life before the family fled to the edge of the Italian Riviera as the Nazi Party began to rise to prominence.
 The family lived in Italy for another 3 years until 1938, when Italy passed a series of anti-semitic laws and dislocated the family once again.
 They returned briefly to Germany, where they lived for a few months with Hein’s grandmother in Zurich, before they immigrated to the United States in April 1939.
 Hein attended school in New York before going to Cornell University for his Undergraduate degree in Chemistry, attaining his higher degrees in the field at the University of Michigan Ann Arbor.